dmytro-demchyna/schema-keeper/README.md

             └── calc_tax(numeric).sql
 ```

-Run `verify` in CI to catch drift before it reaches production &mdash; SchemaKeeper complements your migration tool, it doesn't replace it.

 ## Why not just migrations?

 - **Untracked changes**: A teammate runs `ALTER TABLE` directly in production.
 Migrations won't catch it.
 SchemaKeeper will.
 - **Environment drift**: Staging has an extra index, dev is missing a trigger.
 You only find out when something breaks.
 SchemaKeeper surfaces every difference.
 - **Schema review in PRs**: Migrations show *what you intended*.
 SchemaKeeper shows *what actually happened* &mdash; every column, constraint, and function definition.
 All reviewable in a normal `git diff`.

+SchemaKeeper complements your migration tool, it doesn't replace it.

 ## How is this different from `pg_dump -s`?